You are now in the main content area

 LSAT Prep materials are available through the Law School Admission Council (LSAC) website (external link) including free online prep offered through Khan Academy (external link) .

-The personal statements (School Submission) are a critical part of the application.
-They will be reviewed by the Admissions Committee in conjunction with the responses to the mandatory online interview and the other application components.
+Your Personal Statement (School Submission) is a critical part of your application.
+It will be reviewed holistically in conjunction with your responses to the mandatory online interview and the other application components.

 All applicants must provide 2 letters of reference.
 It is strongly recommended but not required that one of these letters be from an academic referee.